Multiplier bootstrap of tail copulas with applications: Introduction

 \section{Introduction}

-\theequation{1.\arabic{equation}} The stable tail dependence function appears naturally in multivariate extreme value theory as a function that characterizes extremal dependence: if a bivariate distribution function $F$ lies in the max-domain of attraction of an extreme-value distribution $G$, then the copula of $G$ is completely determined by the stable tail dependence function [see e.g. \cite{einkraseg2008}].
-The function is closely related to tail copulas [see e.g. \cite{schmstad2006}] and represents the current standard to describe extremal dependence [see \cite{emblinmcn2003} and \cite{malsor2004}].
-The lower and the upper tail copulas are defined by
+The stable tail dependence function appears naturally in multivariate extreme value theory as a function that characterizes extremal dependence.
+If a bivariate distribution function $F$ lies in the max-domain of attraction of an extreme-value distribution $G$, then the copula of $G$ is completely determined by the stable tail dependence function (see, e.g., Einmahl \textit{et~al.} \cite{einkraseg2008}).
+The function is closely related to tail copulas (see, e.g., Schmidt and Stadtm{\"{u}}ller \cite{schmstad2006}) and represents the current standard to describe extremal dependence (see Embrechts \textit{et~al.} \cite{emblinmcn2003} and Malevergne and Sornette \cite{malsor2004}).
+The lower and upper tail copulas are defined by

 provided that the limits exist.
-Here $\vect{x}=(x_1,x_2)\in \bar{\R}_+^2:=[0,\infty]^2\setminus\{(\infty,\infty)\}$, $C$ denotes the (unique) copula of the two-dimensional continuous distribution function $F$, which relates $F$ and its marginals $F_1, F_2 $ by
+Here $\vect{x}=(x_1,x_2)\in\bar{\R}_+^2:=[0,\infty]^2\setminus\{ (\infty,\infty)\}$, $C$ denotes the (unique) copula of the two-dimensional continuous distribution function $F$, which relates $F$ and its marginals $F_1, F_2 $ by